Molletes Mexicanos

 Depending on the region in Mexico, other toppings are added such as chorizo, chilorio, eggs, etc. What gives the special touch is the salsa fresca (pico de gallo).
-This is by far, the most common salsa used on molletes.
+This is by far, the most popular way to eat molletes.

 Although it is a dish that exists in many Spanish-speaking countries, in Mexico, they are distinguished by using “bolillos”, a dense bread very common in all regions of the country.
 The bread and toppings will vary from country to country.